Mahdi-Moosa/ETL_International_Student_Immigration_USA/README.md

 # Purpose
 ## Implement a data warehouse for student immigration data
+*This was a capstone project for Udacity Data Engineering Nanodegree.*

 This project generates a data warehouse to allow analytics on international students in the USA.
 Data from following sources are extracted, transformed and loaded into a data warehouse:
 * I94 data from DHS, US-Gov (provided by Udacity; data available for purchase from https://www.trade.gov)
 * Weather data for different cities (US and global) from Kaggle (https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data)